Building an adaptive workforce in an uncertain global economy

 Adaptability is critical to an organization’s survivability.
 Particularly now, in these uncertain economic times, companies should prepare themselves for shifts that will test the sustainability of their operations.
 One key element to becoming that flexible organization is building an adaptive workforce.
 Accomplishing this requires leaders to face the reality that skills have a much shorter shelf life than they used to.

-“We live in an age of hyper-disruption,” Michael Bertolino, retired global CEO of people advisory services at EY, says in his keynote speech at our “Cultivate” talent summit.
+“We live in an age of hyper-disruption,” Michael Bertolino, retired global Co-CEO of people advisory services at EY, says in his keynote speech at our “Cultivate” talent summit.
 “And as the speed of disruption gets faster, the half-life of skills is shorter.”

 A Newsweek survey finds that the pandemic has accelerated the rate at which skills become obsolete by 70 percent.
 This means leaders must close skills gaps by upskilling employees in order to develop the new capabilities critical to confronting any future economic shifts.